Christopher Johnson (American football executive)

-Christopher Wold Johnson (born August 7, 1959) is an American businessman and sports executive who is the owner and vice chairman of the New York Jets of the National Football League (NFL).
-He is a great-grandson of Robert Wood Johnson I (co-founder of Johnson & Johnson), and the brother of Woody Johnson who served as the United States Ambassador to the United Kingdom from 2017–2021.
-He is the co-owner of the Jets along with his brother Woody and served as the chairman and CEO from 2017 to 2021.
+Christopher Wold Johnson (born August 7, 1959) is an American businessman who is the owner and vice chairman of the New York Jets of the National Football League (NFL).
+He is a great-grandson of Robert Wood Johnson I (co-founder of Johnson & Johnson), and the brother of Jets chairman Woody Johnson who served as the United States Ambassador to the United Kingdom from 2017 to 2021.
+He served as Jets chairman and CEO from 2017 to 2021.

 Early life

 Johnson was born in New Brunswick, New Jersey, United States.
 He is the son of Betty (Wold) and Robert Wood Johnson III, president of Johnson & Johnson for four years.
-Johnson grew up with four siblings, Woody Johnson, Keith Johnson, Billy Johnson, and Elizabeth "Libet" Johnson, in affluent areas of northern New Jersey.
-In 1975, Keith died of a cocaine overdose, and Billy died in a motorcycle accident.
+Johnson grew up with four siblings: Woody Johnson, Keith Johnson, Billy Johnson and Elizabeth "Libet" Johnson, in affluent areas of northern New Jersey.
+In 1975, Keith died of a cocaine overdose and Billy died in a motorcycle accident.

 Professional sports

 New York Jets

 Johnson has been an owner of the New York Jets alongside his brother, Woody, since 2000.

 In 2017, Johnson became the CEO and chairman of the Jets following Woody's nomination and confirmation to be the United States Ambassador to the United Kingdom.
 Johnson served as operating head of the Jets during his brother's ambassadorial tenure.
 In his role as owner, Johnson oversaw the promotion of Hymie Elhai as team president, Joe Douglas as General Manager, and Robert Saleh as head coach.
 It was Christopher Johnson who fired Adam Gase following the 2020 season.

 In addition to his Jets role, Johnson serves as a member of the NFL's Media Owned and Operated committee.